 In the cabal workflow, running

-can lead to wildly different install plans, without giving any good
+wildly different install plans, without giving any good reason to

-lead to broken package databases.
-Due to lack of isolation between
+can lead to broken package databases.
+Due to lack of isolation

 dependency, so that every invocation of

-up with the same build plan.
-Power users also build in so-called
+always comes up with the same build plan.
+Power users also build in

-install for building the one project from the actions of calling
+cabal install for building the one project from the

-having reproducible behavior across your team, and producing reliable and trustworthy
+behavior across your team, and producing reliable and trustworthy

 build artifacts.
 It also makes it trivial for stack to have a

 user-friendly UI of just installing dependencies when necessary,

-since future invocations don’t have to guess what the build
+since future invocations don’t have to guess what the build plan of

 manifest.
 Unlike cabal sandboxes, isolation in stack is complete: